TheArtemis/ID2209-HT25-Distributed-Artificial-Intelligence-and-Intelligent-Agents/documents/Project Specification.md

 - fix generator (for the engineer)
 - healing patients (for the medic)
 - mine (for the scavenger)
+- dust_storm (for everyone who's in the wasteland)
 3. This are very important as changing the value highly influences the behaviour of the agents